swaroop-smilecode/system_design/database_sql_and_nosql/02_sql_database.md

 & only after completing the execution of first query, second query will be executed.

 #### Durability</br>
-This principle says, Avoid the data loss.
+All the data changes will be saved into disk, on execution of `commit`.